ReadingAndThinking.com

 The biggest problem is the case.
 There are relatively few business cases, and many cases come from war and history.
 I once wondered if I was reading a book on the study of success.
 The author Rumelt was also called a "strategist among strategists".
 Thinking like this is more like success learned. . .

 In addition to the small number of cases, more importantly, the descriptions of the cases in this book are too sloppy compared to those used in class.
-It is obvious that the information has been deliberately filtered, and the author often only states part of the facts of the case in order to prove his point.
+It is obvious that the information has been deliberately filtered, and the author often only states part of the facts of the case to prove his point.

 Without being able to see the full picture of the case, it is difficult for readers to experience the real confusion as a decision-maker, let alone think about the causes and consequences behind various business decisions.